-Middlesex Hospital initiated this process when it conducted its countywide health assessment.
-This health assessment provides a road map for the future of our community benefit goals — a road on which the Hospital hopes to have many community partners join in — in order to meet the most pressing health care needs of the people we serve.
+Middlesex Health initiated this process when it conducted its countywide health assessment.
+This health assessment provides a road map for the future of our community benefit goals—a road on which Middlesex Health hopes to have many community partners join in—in order to meet the most pressing health care needs of the people we serve.
 Working together, with targeted programs and services, we can improve the lives of those in our community for years to come.

 See current and past health assessments:

 Another important aspect of Middlesex Health’s community benefit program is ensuring that patients are aware of Middlesex Health's financial assistance program.
 We understand that some patients may experience difficulty in paying for services—we hope to help with our financial assistance program.